shimspedy/sengov/content/states/new-york/patricia-fahy/_index.md

 seo_title: "contact Representative Patricia Fahy"
 subheader:
      greeting: Contact Representative Patricia Fahy
-     description: Patricia Fahy is an American politician and a member of the Democratic Party.
-She currently represents parts of Albany County in the New York State Assembly, including most of western Albany.
-She was previously president of the Albany City Board of Education.
+     description: Patricia Fahy, a member of the Democratic Party, is an American politician serving in the New York State Assembly, representing District 109, which includes the entire City of Albany, Town of New Scotland, and part of the Town of Guilderland.
+She assumed office on January 1, 2013.
 description: Contact Representative Patricia Fahy of New York.
 Contact information for Patricia Fahy includes email address, phone number, and mailing address.
 image: patricia-fahy.jpeg
 video: